Wedding Day Tips

 This is the first thing to do, most places allow confetti if it’s biodegradable but I know a few wedding venues that don’t allow any confetti, even if it is biodegradable and allow alternatives such as bubbles or pompoms instead.
 Churches only allow confetti outside.

-1. Biodegradable Tissue Paper Confetti - this looks amazing, flutters through the air and has plenty of hang time.
+Biodegradable tissue paper confetti is the most popular choice as it ticks all the boxes.
+It looks amazing, either coloured or white, it flutters through the air and has plenty of hang time.
 If there’s wind then it just drifts through the sky and looks magical.
 It probably won’t go in your eye or get stuck in your hair like dried petals can.

-2. Fresh Flower Petals - Large fresh petals also works really well.
+Large fresh petals also works really well.
 If you have a florist or maybe even a guest that is supplying your flowers, the main tip is larger petals the better.
 Often I recommend you go to the supermarket a day or two before your wedding and buy lots of bunches that have colourful petal flowers and individually pull the petals of yourselves into a basket.

-3. Dried Flower Petals - This works well but it needs to be large petals - confetti larger than a 20p coin looks best on camera.
+This works well but it needs to be large petals - confetti larger than a 20p coin looks best on camera.
 If your confetti is really small, it looks like people are throwing bird feed at you, not a great look and it can easily get in your eye.

 Fill a basket full of confetti from which your guests can grab a good fist-full on the way out from the ceremony or have a couple of baskets passed around your guests.